 - a.
-A comprehensive State-level development plan, such as the Five Year Plan and Annual Plan, which guides development in all sectors to incorporate disaster and climate risks. - b.
-State Five Year Plans and Annual Plans to incorporate human development aspirations, as espoused in the Strengthening State Plan for Human Development Project, run jointly by the UNDP and the Planning Commission.
-[11] - c.
+A comprehensive state-level development plan, such as the Five Year Plan and Annual Plan, which guides development in all sectors to incorporate disaster and climate risks. - b.
+State Five Year Plans and Annual Plans to incorporate HD aspirations, as espoused in the Strengthening State Plan for HD Project, run jointly by the UNDP and the Planning Commission. |xxxiii - c.
 Development plan formulation to draw on wide stakeholder engagement, especially where regional and local opportunities and barriers to resilience building need to be identified. - d.
-Plans for housing and urban planning, employment generation, electricity, water supply and sanitation, infrastructure expansion and programmes for public works and regional, industrial and economic development, to choose long-term vulnerability reduction and resilience building over short-term development gains. - e.
-State Action Plans on climate change to identify vulnerable groups, address adaptation requirements, and utilise DRR techniques for designing climate adaptation interventions, such as vulnerability mapping and assessment tools. - f.
-State Action Plans on climate change to illustrate interventions that support or advance the applicable missions of the National Action Plan for Climate Change. - g.
-State Disaster Management Plans to incorporate the basic tenets of integrated disaster risk reduction, focusing on a multi-hazard approach, including climate risks, as well as disaster mitigation and preparedness.
+Plans for housing and urban planning, employment generation, electricity, water supply and sanitation, infrastructure expansion and programmes for public works, and regional, industrial and economic development, to choose long-term vulnerability reduction and resilience building over short-term development gains. - e.
+State Action Plans on CC to identify vulnerable groups, address adaptation requirements, and utilise DRR techniques for designing climate adaptation interventions, such as vulnerability mapping and assessment tools. - f.
+State Action Plans on CC to illustrate interventions that support or advance the applicable missions of the National Action Plan for CC. - g.
+State DM Plans to incorporate the basic tenets of integrated DRR, focussing on a multi-hazard approach, including climate risks, as well as disaster mitigation and preparedness.